 Avoid varnishing in creasing areas.

-Prepare a three-page PDF file where: Page 1: front, Page 2: back, Page 3: Liquid Metal for the front.
+Prepare a three-page PDF file in which: Page 1: front, Page 2: back, Page 3: Liquid Metal for front.

 • For positive: elements should not be thinner than 0.4 mm.